 - Outdoor areas: Depending on your situation and location, you can choose to allow smoking in all outdoor areas, only allow smoking in designated outdoor areas, or prohibit smoking in all outdoor areas.
 Limiting or prohibiting smoking outdoors can help reduce smoke drifting into windows and reduce tobacco litter on your property.

 - Live Smoke Free can offer consultations and presentations to your staff and residents.
-We can offer assistance in deciding to go smoke free, adopting a smoke-free policy, and implementing a smoke-free policy.

 Step Two: Survey Your Residents